smallhadroncollider/taskell/roadmap.md

 ## Bugs

 - Very long words should get hyphenated
+    > The cursor gets lost if a word is longer than the line - URLs in particular can cause issues
 - Help modal needs to wrap and scroll
 - No obvious way to know if there are more items in a list off-screen
+    > Lowest item should be "..." if more items
-- Task description not visible on shorter screens - needs to have visibility if not scrolling through sub-tasks
+- Task description not visible on shorter screens
+    > Visibility only applies to scroll items, so description is often hidden if the screen height is small
 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost
 - Caching doesn't clear properly when using `o` and `O`